 Alcohol also works as a depressant, and it could add to the effects of Ativan.
 Taking one drink might not be a big deal to some people, but everyone reacts to medications and alcohol differently.
 There are no given amounts that are universally safe for all patients.

-Ultimately, it is not safe to mix Ativan and alcohol.
+Ultimately, it is not safe to mix Lorazepam and alcohol.

 Ativan is a benzodiazepine, a family of drugs known as minor tranquilizers.
 Psychology Today mentions that these medications are sometimes used to treat sleeping disorders.